Raffi Quirke

 Raffi Quirke (born 18 August 2001) is an English professional rugby union player who plays as a scrum-half for Sale Sharks in the Premiership.

 Early life

-Raffi Quirke was born on 18 August 2001 in Chorlton.
-He started playing rugby when he was 5, inspired by his father Saul who coached him through his early years.
+Quirke started playing rugby when he was 5, inspired by his father Saul who coached him through his early years.
 He was part of a Broughton Park RFC side at U9s level, in which the side went unbeaten while scoring 267 tries.
 Quirke was also a triathlete, following in the footsteps of both of his parents, becoming North-West champion at triathlon when 12 or 13.
 However, it became increasingly difficult to consider pursuing both rugby and triathlons to a professional level, so he eventually decided to focus on rugby.

 He was educated at Saint Ambrose College.
 Quirke of Irish ancestry through a maternal grandparent.

 Club career

 In 2019 Quirke spent a period on loan to Sale FC in National League One.
 On 20 February 2021 Quirke made his professional club debut for Sale Sharks in a Premiership game against Harlequins and in April of that year he scored his first try for the club in a European Rugby Champions Cup game away to Scarlets.